Critical Introduction

 Psychological Criticism

-“The Grieving Mind” essay looks deeper into how the short story, “A Small, Good Thing” by Raymond Carver connects with the five-stages of grief model and the ways it may step outside of it.
+“The Grieving Mind” essay looks deeper into how the short story, “A Small, Good Thing” by Raymond Carver, connects with the five-stages of grief model and the ways it may step outside of it.
 The five stages of grief are: Denial, Anger, Bargaining, Depression, and Acceptance.
 The essay draws parallels in moments that the characters, Ann and Howard, go through each stage of grief.
 It ventures into the insights of the character’s mindset and explains why they are relatable and understandable to the reader and how their emotions during one of the five stages affected their actions.

-Feminist
+Feminist criticism

-A Feminist Analysis of “A Small, Good Thingdiscusses how gender stereotypes come through in different authors perspectives.
+A Feminist Analysis of “A Small, Good Thing” discusses how gender stereotypes come through in different authors perspectives.
 It establishes that stereotypes are the way our mind sees the world and how these stereotypes tend to be the definers of our “facts.”
 Overall, this essay examines the stereotypical perceptions of gender and how they are expressed through Ann Weiss and the other female characters in the story.
-It explores the power dynamics between male and female characters and shows how constantly male characters are asserting verbal and physical dominance over female characters.
+It explores the power dynamics between male and female characters and shows how male characters are constantly asserting verbal and physical dominance over female characters.
 This essay covers “mansplaining,” gender roles, and female emotions through the perspective of the male author.
 Many of these things may have been done intentionally since stereotypes are often the lens through which we view the world.

 While we each had a different perspective for analyzing Raymond Carver’s “A Small, Good Thing,” and perhaps came to different conclusions, after looking deeper into it using our respective lenses, one thing is clear.
-We each enjoyed this short story and regardless of what lens or perspective a reader looks through, that is the most important reason to read anything.
+We each enjoyed this short story and regardless of what lens or perspective a reader looks through, and that is the most important reason to read anything.
 We hope that those who read our collaborative works are just as thrilled about this story as we have become.